 There are currently 15 RDCs—five Commonwealth statutory bodies and 10 industry-owned companies (IOCs).
 All the RDCs manage R&D services, with most IOCs also providing other industry services, mainly marketing.
 Following legislative amendments in 2013, statutory RDCs are also able to undertake marketing activities at the request of industry, where supported by a statutory marketing levy.

-Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture and Water Resources, based on recommendations from a selection committee.
+Commonwealth statutory RDCs are Australian Government entities with a board of directors appointed by the Minister for Agriculture, based on recommendations from a selection committee.

 Commonwealth statutory RDCs, their enabling legislation and declared representative organisation(s) are below: